Tax Preparation Checklist

 Charitable Contributions

 Having charitable donations deducted from your taxes each year is a great way to save money on your overall bill.
-Even if you file a short form, you can deduct a certain amount.
+You can deduct a certain amount even if you file a short form.
 Of course, you should still keep all documents filed throughout the year.
 Documentation for charitable deductions is usually accepted until you file your Income-tax returns.
 So, if you have any documents still on hand, it’s best to bring them with you!

 5) Other Deductions: